-This new and innovative concentration will provide students with a robust, critical, and comparative foundation in both human rights and constitutional law.
-It will also offer students a comprehensive understanding of contemporary human rights practices, including uses of constitutional law, in both domestic and international settings.
+This innovative concentration provides students with a robust, critical, and comparative foundation in both human rights and constitutional law.
+It offers students a comprehensive understanding of contemporary human rights practices, including uses of constitutional law, in both domestic and international settings.

 Each student may design an individual course of study tailored to his or her academic and professional interests, taking advantage of extensive curricular and clinical offerings, devoted inter-disciplinary faculty, and ongoing research projects and working groups at the Rapoport Center.
 This concentration is open to students with a foreign law degree and students with a J.D.

 Area #1 International Human Rights: At least 3 credits must be completed in international human rights law, including one course we have deemed to offer a basic background in the subject.
 Below are examples of recently offered courses in this area (with asterisks indicating basic background courses):

 Area #2 Comparative Constitutional Law: At least 3 credits must be completed in comparative constitutional law, including one course we have deemed to offer a basic background in the subject.
 Below are examples of recently offered courses in this area (with asterisks indicating basic background courses):

 Area #3 U.S. Human Rights, U.S. Constitutional Law and Clinics: The remaining required credits for the concentration may come from any international human rights or comparative constitutional law course such as those listed above, or from courses in U.S. human rights or constitutional law, such as the recently offered courses listed below: